Max Chilton: Early life

 Chilton was born in Redhill and grew up in Reigate.
 His father, Grahame Chilton, is a businessman who co-owned the insurance company Benfield Group until 2008, when it was taken over by Aon plc for £738m.
 Chilton became vice-chairman of Aon after the deal and also collected around £77m for his stake.
-Max Chilton was educated at Ardingly College from 2000 to 2008.
+Chilton was educated at Ardingly College from 2000 to 2008.
 His brother, Tom Chilton, is also a racing driver.

 Career

 Karting

-Chilton started his racing career at the age of 10 in karts where he spent 2 years learning the ropes in cadet karting before stepping up to junior TKM.
-He started to make a name for himself with J.I.C.A, where he made regular appearances on the podium, before turning his attention to car racing at the age of 14.
+Chilton started his racing career at the age of ten in karts where he spent two years learning the ropes in cadet karting before stepping up to junior TKM.
+He started to make a name for himself with J.I.C.A, where he made regular appearances on the podium, before turning his attention to car racing at the age of fourteen.
 Throughout this period Chilton was racing in the Super 1 National Kart Championships.